alexhiggins732/MsSql.IO/README.md

 This libary allows you to work with MS SQL FileTable and MS SQL FileStreams objects using APIs similar to System.IO apis.

-Sql.IO is being developed to serve as a foundation for a new C# Document Management System (DMS) which will offer document management functionality through a RestFul Web API and will also double as new virtual file system being developed under anothe project for use in conjunction with the Portable C# FTP server (https://github.com/FubarDevelopment/FtpServer).
+Sql.IO is being developed to serve as a foundation for a new C# Document Management System (DMS) which will offer document management functionality through a RestFul Web API.

+I also doubles as new virtual file system for use in conjunction with the Fubar Development Portable C# FTP server (https://github.com/FubarDevelopment/FtpServer).

 Using SQL file tables, the file stream and directory heirarchy are exposed as windows file share.